chenchih/Env_Setup_Note/github-command/README.md

 ### Fetch/Pull

-Fetch: donwload to remote repository
+- Fetch: donwload to remote repository

+  - Fetch will not merge to master, will only download

+  - we have to use `git diff` to see what's different

+  - now we can do `git merge` it will update the file

-Pull: Fetch+merge, which will update to your local file.
+- Pull: Fetch+merge, which will update to your local file.

 ### Tag